pillopk/consoleasync/Docs/docs-getting-started.md

 ```c#
 IConsole console = ConsoleAsync.CreateConsole("Getting Started");
 ```
-Create a console called 'Getting Started' and return its control object, the first time ConsoleAsync.CreateConsole() be called entire ConsoleAsync rendering cicle will be initialized
+Create a console called 'Getting Started' and return its control object, first time ConsoleAsync.CreateConsole() is called entire ConsoleAsync rendering cicle will be initialized

 ```c#
 console.Execute(writer => {
 	writer.Info("Getting started console").NewLine();
 });
 ```
 This fragment execute an action immediately on the console object, in this case write a text in info style and create a new line

 ```c#
 console.AddCommand("print", (writer, strings) =>
 {